FaWa70/pymodaq_plugins_ophir/README.rst

 which seems to be ok for the display, but I don't know what the h5 file looks like.
 If a wait time is used in the general parameters, it works more or less.
 (No idea how many pulses are missing.)

-- Legacy mode:
-The Windows COM object just communicates as an old com port sending and receiving strings of characters.
-The response strings then need to be interpreted by the program and converted to numbers.

 * **xxx**: control of xxx 0D detector